ZzhangYH/Set-Up-My-Mac/README.md

 ```
 brew install --cask iterm2
 ```
+> Let iTerm do the rest of the work onwards 👇

 ### Font
 [Cascadia Code](https://github.com/microsoft/cascadia-code.git) is one of my favorite font for development environment.
-It is a fun new coding font with gorgerous coding experience.
+It is a fun new coding font with gorgeous coding experience.

 Get `Cascadia Code` [here](https://github.com/microsoft/cascadia-code/releases).
 Download the package and open all font files to install them into the system.